vandenit/budget-ai/packages/mathapi/app/tests/unit/README.md

 ## Troubleshooting

 ### Import Errors

 Make sure you're running the tests from the `packages/mathapi` directory.

-### MongoDB Connection Errors
-The service tests connect to MongoDB for payee mappings.
-Ensure the database is available.

-### OpenAI API Errors
-The AI tests mock OpenAI calls, so no real API calls are needed during testing.
+### Date-related Test Failures

+Some tests may be sensitive to the current date.
+Check if tests use fixed dates or relative calculations.